 If the path from the initial system to smaller final one were to involve equilibrium processes only, the average tendency would be to move toward the valley of stability.
-Consequently the population of the most neutron-rich nuclides would rely entirely on fluctuations about the average process.
-This would seem much less efficient than the two-stage scenario described above, in which the proton removal is entirely nonequilibrium, and the burden for obtaining the desired end product is placed on the evaporation of the second stage.
-Thus, populating the most neutron-rich nuclides requires the excitation of the intermediate system to be as low as possible.
+Consequently the population of the most neutron rich isotopes would rely entirely on fluctuations about the average process.
+This would seem much less efficient than the two-stage scenario described above, in which the proton removal is entirely non-equilibrium, and the burden for obtaining the desired end product is placed on the evaporation of the second stage.
+Thus, populating the most neutron rich isotopes requires the excitation of the intermediate system to be as low as possible.
 This allows for the minimal decrease in the neutron number, and the absence of further proton loss.
 This particular process to produce neutron-rich nuclei has recently been referred to as "cold fragmentation" [18].

-From Fig. 3, it is clear that the isotope production cross sections for the very neutron-rich nuclides are influenced by several features.
+From Figure 3, it is clear that the isotope production cross sections for the very neutron rich isotopes are influenced by several features.
 The most important ones include: the distribution of the excitation energy following the first stage; the probability for having a specific neutron to proton composition of the mass removed by abrasion; and the number of possible paths, involving combinations of the two stages, which reach the final product.
-The role of neutron fluctuations becomes particularly important for the production of nuclides which cannot be reached by the averageevaporation path.
-All the above considerations explain why the very neutron-rich isotopes of each element decrease in production cross sections with the neutron number as shown in Fig. 2.
-These factors become less restrictive with more neutron-rich projectiles, resulting in the enhanced production of neutron-rich nuclides as observed in Fig. 1.
+The role of neutron fluctuations becomes particularly important for the production of isotopes which cannot be reached by the average-evaporation path.
+All the above considerations explain why the very neutron rich isotopes of each each element decrease in production cross-sections with the neutron number as shown in Figure 2.
+These factors become less restrictive with more neutron rich projectiles, resulting in the enhanced production of neutron-rich isotopes as observed in Figure 1.